 Fitbit/Strava/Apple Health connecting

 You can scroll through the range of classes when either on the Featured tab, or the On Demand one.
-I find it easier to navigate through the featured tab, as you can see the classes by whether they are for beginners, they are for warming up and cooling down, or perhaps you want a speed class, or a class to help with your cadence.
-There are scenic rides here, too – you can ride along the beach, in a different country or through a vineyard.
-You will also realise that some classes have a music genre after their name, this means that this type of music will be played in the class – handy since it's hard to listen to music on another device and use this app in the background.
+I find it easier to navigate through the featured tab, as you can see the classes by whether they are for beginners, they are for warming up and cooling down, or perhaps you want a speed class or a class to help with your cadence.
+There are scenic rides here, too – you can ride along the beach, in a different country, or through a vineyard.
+You will also realize that some classes have a music genre after their name, this means that this type of music will be played in the class – handy since it's hard to listen to music on another device and use this app in the background.

 To take part in a live class, head to the Live tab at the bottom of your screen.
 Scroll through the calendar to find one to fit in with your schedule and press the tick box.
 This will mark that you are attending the class, and you can add this information to your calendar as a reminder.